 Every six months I do a deep cleanse for my hair.
 Some people will do it every 3 months (four times a year) but unless your hair is super dirty, I wouldn’t do it more than twice a year.
 Overdoing it can loosen up your locs.

-A deep cleanse helps to remove anything that has gotten stuck in your dreads over time, such as dirt.
-You’ll start with a clean bucket of water and essential oils and end up with a bucket of brown water.
-I was surprised how dirty my hair was the first time I did it.
+A deep cleanse helps to remove anything that has gotten stuck in your dreads over time, such as dirt and debris from the environment.

 Read my complete guide on how to deep clean your dreadlocks here!